curiouslemur/rtl-exp1/en/radial/intro-radial.md

-# Part 2
+# Instructions

-In this part of the study, consider the follow up scenario below.
+In this part of the study, consider the follow up scenario below taking place at a museum.

 <div class="hover-box">